MonitSharma/Anime-and-Kdrama/README.md

 ![Images](https://i.pinimg.com/originals/f1/6e/dc/f16edcb49c56db043bef00f778ad4496.jpg)

 Welcome to the Anime-KDrama-Watchlist repository!
-This repository is dedicated to curating a comprehensive list of recommended anime and Korean dramas (kdramas) for enthusiasts to explore.
+This repository is dedicated to curating a comprehensive list of recommended anime and Korean dramas (K-dramas) for enthusiasts to explore.
 Whether you are a seasoned anime lover, a K-drama fan, or someone looking to venture into these genres, this watchlist will serve as a valuable resource.

 # About
-In this repository, you will find a curated collection of anime and kdramas that have been carefully selected based on their popularity, critical acclaim, and fan recommendations.
+In this repository, you will find a curated collection of anime and K-Dramas that have been carefully selected based on their popularity, critical acclaim, and fan recommendations.
 The watchlist includes a diverse range of genres, from action and romance to fantasy and sci-fi, ensuring there's something for everyone's taste.

 # Contents
 The repository is organized into two main folders: